bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/js-tips/array.md

+---
+title:  Array
+weight: 0
+excerpt:
+seo:
+    title: 'Javascript Arrays'
+    description: 'class is a global object that is used in the construction of arrays; which are high-level, list-like objects.'
+    robots: []
+    extra: []
+    type: stackbit_page_meta
+template: docs
+---

 # Array

 The JavaScript `Array` class is a global object that is used in the construction of arrays; which are high-level, list-like objects.